Nick Pivetta shows toughness but is that enough to earn him another start?

 Pivetta struggled early.
 He hit a batter and gave up two home runs in his first 17 pitches.

 Pivetta kept his composure and did not allow St. Louis to score again.
-He retired 10 straight after the Ozuna home run and allowed just one more hit the rest of his outing.
+He retired 10 straight after Ozuna's homer and allowed just one more hit in the rest of his outing.

 The most important inning Pivetta pitched was the fifth.
 The Phillies had just taken a 4-3 lead on Cesar Hernandez's two-run home run in the bottom of the fourth.